qvacua/vimr/README.md

 * (Simple) File browser
 * Flexible workspace model a la JetBrain's IDEs

 We will gradually create feature [issues](https://github.com/qvacua/vimr/issues) with more details.
-For the current status see the [project board](https://waffle.io/qvacua/vimr).

 ## How to Build